 What a rejection reaction means

-Rejection is an inflammatory affection of a transplanted organ (transplant) caused by a specific response of the recipient's immune system to the donor’s transplantation antigens.
+Rejection is an inflammatory reaction to a transplanted organ caused by a negative response of the recipient's immune system to the donor's transplantation antigens.

-Despite the measures taken to select the most genetically congenial donor for each recipient, it is not possible to achieve a complete genotype identity; recipients may experience a rejection reaction after operations.
-When performing autotransplantation operations, in case when the donor and the recipient are one and the same person, the danger of a rejection reaction is rare.
-The more compatible the recipient and the donor are, the less frequently the rejection occurs.
+Despite all the measures taken to select the most genetically well-matched donor for each recipient, it is not possible to achieve a complete genotype match.
+As a result, recipients may experience a rejection reaction after operations.
+When performing autotransplantation operations, the danger of a rejection reaction is low, and the more compatible the recipient and the donor are, the less frequently rejection occurs.

-To prevent organ rejection after transplantation, a pharmacological/medical immunosuppression is performed in the recipient to reduce the efficacy of the immune system.
-In a noncomplicated progress, relatively small doses of drugs are used according to special schedules.
-In case of graft-versus-host disease progress, the dosage of immunosuppressive agents is significantly increased, their combination is changed.
+To prevent organ rejection after transplantation, a pharmacological/ medical immunosuppression is performed on the recipient to reduce the efficacy of the immune system.
+In an uncomplicated case, this requires only relatively small doses of drugs to be taken to a special schedule.
+However, should graft-versus-host disease progress, the dosage of immunosuppressive agents will be significantly increased, or their combination altered.

-The patients should remember that the immunosuppression leads to a significant increase of risk of infectious postoperative complications.
+Patients should remember that the process of immunosuppression leads to a significantly higher risk of postoperative complications related to infections.

-The natural rejection reactions, occurring in human body after transplantation, are suppressed by drugs.
-The patient, whom an organ had been transplanted in, will remain under physician’s care for the rest of his life.
+The body's natural rejection reaction will be suppressed by the drugs.
+The recipient patient will likely remain under a physician's care for the rest of their lives.